MR-Addict/playground/src/data/posts/implement-markdown.md

 }
 ```

-> Wraning:
+> Warning:
 >
-> Becase next-mdx-remote is a client side component, so you need to add `use client` at the top of the page if you are using Next.js 13.
+> Because next-mdx-remote is a client side component, so you need to add `use client` at the top of the page if you are using Next.js 13.

 ## 7. Styling

-Because I'm using next-mdx-remote, I can easily replace some component with custom component, such as `img` tag, `a` tag, `blockquote` and many other tags.
+Because I'm using next-mdx-remote, I can easily replace some components with custom components, such as `img` tag, `a` tag, `blockquote`, and many other tags.

-Here is the update code of above `Markdown.tsx`:
+Here is the updated code of the above `Markdown.tsx`:

 ```ts:components/Markdown/Markdown.tsx
 "use client";